About Bigtable backups

 - Backups are zonal and share the same availability guarantees as the cluster where the backup is created.
 Backups do not protect against regional outages.

 - A backup is a version of a table in a single cluster at a specific time.
 Backups do not represent a consistent state.
 The same also applies to backups of the same table in different clusters.

-- You cannot back up more than one table in a single operation.
+- You can't back up more than one table in a single operation.

-- You cannot export, copy, or move a Bigtable backup to another service, such as Cloud Storage.
+- You can't export, copy, or move a Bigtable backup to another service, such as Cloud Storage.

 - A backup that is protected by CMEK must be restored to a new table in an instance that is CMEK-protected.